niivue/niivue-vscode/README.md

 The [web version](https://korbinian90.github.io/niivue-vscode) can be installed as a local app with file associations (only supported in Chrome)

+## Development

+Currently my time that I can spend on this project is quite limited.
+I'm very happy for contributions in the form of pull requests.
+Otherwise, if you would like to see a certain feature implemented, please let me know so I can prioritize the development.
+Either create a new issue or comment/react on an existing issue.

 ## VS Code screenshots

 ![Default View when opening an image](media/default_view.png)